-There are opportunities to improve gateway treatments, embankment revegetation and opportunities for garden bed f.
-Key plan with precincts
+There are opportunities to improve gateway treatments, embankment revegetation and opportunities for garden bed planting.

 Due to adjacent land uses and the limited space available, there is limited capacity for any path widening or separated path treatments.

 Refer to the adjacent plan for additional notes and State Government advocacy initiatives.